latenightowl/golf/wikis/Su Kim.md

 ======
 (5/3) 5:00p-8:00p: Implemented basic property function, can edit color on nodes.
 (5/5) 2:30p-4:30p: add more function to class node, cleaned up framework, minor changes
+(5/6) 2:00p-4:00p: Added arrowhead to edges, updated wiki
 ...
 Comments: Thinking of what other necessary function we need to implement..
-Total hours this week:  5 hours
+Total hours this week:  7 hours
-Total hours on project:  24 hours
+Total hours on project:  26 hours